roblox-aurora/rbx-net/docs/docs/doc1.md

 - Creation and usage of remotes through "identifiers".
 Management of the remotes themselves are done by Net itself.
 - More explicit, contextual APIs. `Net.Server` for server-based API, and `Net.Client` for client-based API.
 - Ability for remote definitions through `Net.Definitions`.
+Remotes done through this API are auto-generated.
 - Asynchronous functions - `Net.*.AsyncFunction`.
 No more pitfalls of regular remote functions.
 - Asynchronous callbacks and methods: because it's a roblox-ts library, it supports promises.
 - Middleware - Ability to add your own custom behaviours to remotes.
 Net comes with a runtime type checker, and a rate limiter middleware.